Emerica/app-rabbitmq/README.md

 Entermedia RabbitMq Transcoder

--Find out how to complie this along side/complete the "app", or just get it merged?

--Find out how to add the rabbitmq client jar automagically
+-How to get the bean to load now.... bed

 -Preset when configuring